happyuc-project/ghuc-private/README.md

 Usage: ghuc-private [options]

 Options:
-  --balance       Auto-mine until this initial Ether balance is achieved (default: 0) --autoMine     Auto-mine indefinitely (overrides --balance option) --ghucPath      Path to ghuc executable to use instead of default --genesisBlock  Genesis block overrides as a JSON string
+  --balance       Auto-mine until this initial Hucer balance is achieved (default: 0) --autoMine     Auto-mine indefinitely (overrides --balance option) --ghucPath      Path to ghuc executable to use instead of default --genesisBlock  Genesis block overrides as a JSON string